All you need to know about the F1 US Visa

 - c) PF/PPF – passbook or statement

-However if we do not have liquid cash in the above formats we can choose Solvency letter.
+However, if we do not have liquid cash in the above formats we can choose Solvency letter.
 Solvency letter is one of the options, which we can use to show funds and get our I20 released.
-This option is suitable for people who look forward to arrange a loan at the later stage.
+This option is suitable for people who look forward to arranging a loan at the later stage.

 So after showing the necessary financial documents university releases the I20 and we can now proceed for Visa.
 We should certainly maintain what we showed in the I20 as they have records.
 But not necessary to hold the money for so long in the account.
 You may have your transactions but when the student goes for visa interview you may again have the necessary balance and may also add a Loan letter in addition which you received post I20 in hand.

-A lot of permutation combination is possible apart from this.
+A lot of permutations and combination are possible apart from this.
 So you need to find out as each case is very subjective and hence different solutions are provided.

 Visa interviews are the final hurdle before you can begin to leave for your studies abroad.
 Often we find that students are not prepared or do not know what to expect when going to a visa interview.
 At EDUCATION STREET me run complete visa counseling.
 We assist you and your parents both.
 Funds and all other documents are checked and placed in the visa file.
 We run Mock interviews for you to get a feel of the D-day.
 So once you join EDUCATION STREET you can be rest assured.